hmc-cs111-spring2023/cs111-project-pitch-AdamrBeckwith/project.md

 aren't and conjecture why not.
 If so, describe them and provide links.
 How well do they address the need?
 Are there any particularly admirable qualities of the language?
 Are there parts of the language you think could be improved?_`

+I recently found https://anydice.com/ Anydice.
+Which is a system very similar to what I pitched initially (ie outputing graphs of expected value).
+However I found anydice to be (outside of the simple case) very optuse and badly documented.
+No offence to the creator, as the actual DSL is actually quite good, the usability and intuitivity could be improved (which I will try to do).
+Im sure their are other similar DSL's in the dice domain space.
+I think they address the need well, but are closer to (here is a list of commands) then actual system that can be experimented and evolved with.

+It did however, revisiting it now, remind me of exploding dice.
+An exploding dice will reroll and add itself if it rolls a maximum value.

 ## The Project